 This is a new metric which reflects the revised scope of our sustainable sourcing programmes.
 Previously reported sustainable sourcing metrics are not comparable.
 For the vast majority of products in scope, we have used the actual weight of plastic packaging sold to calculate this metric.
-For the remainder, we estimate the weight (c) using the average packaging weight of similar products.
-For our 2018 baseline, we calculated the weight of plastic packaging sold for around half of products in scope.
-For the remainder, we estimated the weight of
+For the remainder, we estimate the weight (b)

-(d) packaging sold by extrapolation using sales volumes.
-Refers to 'actual recyclability' of plastic packaging, meaning that it is both technically possible to recycle the material; and that there are established examples to
+packaging sold by extrapolation using sales volumes.

-(e) recycle the material in the region where it is sold.
+Refers to 'actual recyclability' of plastic packaging, meaning that it is both technically possible to recycle the material; and that there are established examples to (e) recycle the material in the region where it is sold.